 Prashanth previously worked as an engineer at the U.S. Environmental Protection Agency.
 He also currently serves on the Board of Directors for Michigan’s Ann Arbor Area Transportation Authority (TheRide), where he helps to monitor the agency’s performance and guide its long-term strategic direction.
 He holds a Bachelor’s Degree in Mechanical Engineering and a Master’s Degree in Engineering Sustainable Systems from the University of Michigan.

-Brian is a city planner with nearly 15 years of experience promoting urban sustainability and innovation.
-Prior to joining SUMC, he spent several years managing climate change programs for ICLEI USA, the nation’s largest network of cities focused on sustainability and resilience.
-In this capacity, he oversaw a team that created industry-leading standards, tools, and training programs while spearheading U.S. involvement in initiatives such as the Global Covenant of Mayors for Climate and Energy and the 21st UNFCCC Conference of Parties in Paris.
+Brian is a city planner dedicated to building equitable and climate-friendly urban systems.
+As a Program Director with SUMC, he manages programs that advance this goal, including SUMC’s Shared+Electric Mobility Initiative and the organization’s pilot projects in underserved communities across California.
+Prior to joining SUMC, he managed climate change programs for ICLEI USA, part of a global network of nearly 1,000 cities focused on sustainability and resilience.
+In this capacity, he led a team that created industry-leading standards, software tools, and training programs for climate mitigation and adaptation, while spearheading U.S. city involvement in initiatives such as the 21st UN Conference of Parties in Paris and the Global Covenant of Mayors for Climate and Energy.

-Prior to ICLEI, Brian developed sustainability plans, programs and partnerships with San Diego’s Metropolitan Planning Organization (SANDAG), California consulting firm PlaceWorks, and Atlanta non-profit Southface Energy Institute.
-Brian holds a B.A. in Environmental Studies from the University of Georgia.
+He has also developed sustainability plans, programs, and partnerships for San Diego’s Metropolitan Planning Organization (SANDAG), California consulting firm PlaceWorks, and Atlanta non-profit Southface Energy Institute.
+Brian holds a B.A. in Interdisciplinary Studies from the University of Georgia and currently lives in Pasadena, California.

 Linda S. Sloan, AICP has three decades of experience in city planning and administration and is responsible for SUMC’s operations and human resources.